-IVF Issues During Fertilization
+Issues During Fertilization

-If retrieval is successful and at least one mature egg is retrieved, the sperm will be introduced in the hope that fertilization will occur (or intracytoplasmic sperm injection might be used).
+If retrieval is successful and at least one mature egg is retrieved, sperm will be introduced in the hope that fertilization will occur (or intracytoplasmic sperm injection might be used).
 Once the sperm has fertilized the egg, the embryo is allowed to grow in a controlled lab setting until it reaches a stage where it can be transferred back to the woman's uterus, or frozen to be transferred at a later date.
 The time between when the egg is fertilized and when it is transferred back, or frozen, often has a high attrition rate.
 This attrition combined with a low number of eggs retrieved can mean that no embryos make it to transfer.
 Even embryos that grow to a point where they are deemed acceptable to be transferred may still be genetically abnormal, and without expensive (and potentially damaging) testing, there is no way of knowing which embryos are the healthiest.

-IVF Issues During Embryo Transfer
+Issues During Embryo Transfer

 After progressing through stimulation (without having OHSS) and retrieval with at least one successful embryo, the uterine lining must still be prepared for implantation, and the embryo transferred.
 Again, medications are used to stimulate to the uterus to grow a lining for the embryo to implant in.
 Sometimes the hormones used to stimulate the lining to grow don't work, leaving the lining too thin or, on the other end of the spectrum, the lining can also become too thick.
 Cysts in the uterus can also form, either spontaneously or due to the use of the stimulation medications.
 A cyst can prevent an embryo from being transferred as it can interfere with implantation.

-IVF Issues During Implantation
+Issues During Implantation

 If a suitable uterine lining is achieved and an embryo transferred, the embryo needs to successfully implant within the lining.
-This is one of the most mysterious points in IVF as there is little that can be done to assist in implantation; it is simply a waiting game to see if implantation will be successful or not.
+This is one of the most mysterious points in an IVF cycle as there is little that can be done to assist in implantation; it is simply a waiting game to see if implantation will be successful or not.
 A blood test will be taken at some point after the transfer (the exact time frame differs from doctor to doctor, but usually between 10 - 14 days after).
 If the blood test comes back positive for the hormone human chorionic gonadotropin (hCG), implantation has been successful, and pregnancy has been achieved.
 The level is often monitored every few days for two or three more blood draws to make sure the levels are rising appropriately.
 If the levels do not increase accordingly, a chemical pregnancy may have occurred, meaning the embryo implanted for a short time, but did not continue to grow.
 This can happen even with "naturally" achieved pregnancies, but these are often missed because the pregnancy ends before the woman even realizes she was pregnant in the first place.
 A chemical pregnancy can be a difficult experience because there is often no specific reason to indicate why the pregnancy didn't continue.